- Certified Healthy is a tool to assess where your school stands on supporting health

 Schools of all sizes are encouraged to apply to become a Certified Healthy School.
 School Districts are encouraged to apply as a Certified Healthy Business.
 We hope you will apply, regardless of school enrollment.

 To receive Basic and Merit Certification, schools must be 24/7 Tobacco Free.
 To receive Excellence Certification, schools must be 24/7 Tobacco Free including vapor and electronic cigarettes and submit a copy of their tobacco policy.
+These restrictions against smoking and tobacco include marijuana and cannabis derived products.

 Applicants select activities and policies that are currently offered by their school in each of the nine categories of Whole School, Whole Community, Whole Child model: (1) Health Education; (2) Physical Education; (3) Health Services; (4) Nutrition Environment and Services; (5) Counseling, Psychological, and Social Services; (6) Physical Environment; (7) Social and Emotional School Climate; (8) Employee Wellness; (9) Family Engagement and Community Involvement.
 There are three levels of certification to become a Certified Healthy School: Basic, Merit, and Excellence.